shihankanungo/shihankanungo.github.io/india-trip.md

 I watched a movie last night: _The Trap_.
 It was not good.
 Actually, intended to watch _Beginners_(2011) but felt that you'd have liked to watch it with me, so I couldn't bring myself to watch it without you.

 Shihan doodled on the guitar during his pre-bedtime.
+He is missing you --- seems particularly bereft at bedtime.